enkidevs/curriculum/web/html/core-html-elements/style-element.md

 The above example, colors only that single paragraph element.

 If we would like to color all paragraphs within the whole HTML document, we would add the `style` element at the top of the document.
-However, if we add a style attribute within any `<p>` element, it would override our top level style element.
+However, if we add a style attribute to any `<p>` element, it would override our top level style element.

 Example 2:
 ```